kahunacohen/real-world-fp/README.md

   }
 }
 ```
-A few notes.
-This implementation:

-* performs side effects, namely reading and writing input and output files
-* performs multiple mutations on an instance variable (`this.employees`) after it is first parsed from JSON.
-It then
-reads this data structure to create a two-dimensional array of data that the `report` method uses to generate a CSV table.

 ## A Hierarchical Approach
 Now, imagine, we've been asked to also generate an HTML report.
 A common approach is to create a hierarchy of `SalaryReporter` classes, each one responsible for writing the report in a different way.
 Let's do that now.
 Here's a base class for both the CSV reporter and an HTML reporter.
 We just extracted out the `report` method.
 Here's the base class: